erindb/pairomatic/readme.md

 	python pair-o-matic.py

+By default, this will run in test mode and not actually send emails to people or re-write the history in your `data.json` file.
+If you want to actually send the emails, run:

+	python pair-o-matic.py -s

 In order to run automatically on the 1st of the month at 2pm, include the following cronjob:

 	0 14 1 * * bash ~/path/to/pair-o-matic/pair-o-matic.sh